-If you want to get an idea of the kinds of status codes your site generates, you should log into your Google Search Console.
-Here, you’ll come across a page with crawl errors that the Googlebot found over a certain period of time.
-These crawl errors have to be fixed before your site can be indexed correctly.
+To understand the kinds of status codes your site generates, you should log into your Google Search Console.
+In the Indexing section, you’ll find the crawl errors Googlebot found over a certain time.
+These crawl errors must be fixed before your site can be indexed correctly.

 Manage redirects with Yoast SEO Premium

-We get it, working with these things on a daily basis is time-consuming and boring.
+We get it; working with these things is time-consuming and boring.
 However, creating redirects has never been easier if you use Yoast SEO Premium.
-Whenever you delete or move a post or page, the Redirect Manager in Yoast SEO asks you whether you want to redirect it or not.
-Just pick the correct option and you’re good to go.
+Whenever you delete or move a post or page, the Redirect Manager in Yoast SEO asks you whether you want to redirect it.
+Just pick the correct option, and you’re good to go.

 That’s all, folks